Liz-Conway/OT4All/README.md

 | --- | --- |
 |  ![Save info - Desktop](documentation/pages/save-info.png)   |  ![Save info - mobile](documentation/pages/mobile/save-info.png)   |

+If there are any problems with saving the client's profile to the database, the WebHook will retrieve the profile details from the Order and save the client profile to the database.
+This improves the reliability of the OT4U website by correcting errors when they occur.
+This happens without the client being aware of any problem.

 #### Update Client Profile
 [Back to Top](#top)